verbb/formie/docs/developers/field.md

 `prefixRequired` | Whether the Prefix sub-field should be required.
 `prefixErrorMessage` | The error message for the Prefix sub-field.
 `prefixCollapsed` | Whether the Prefix sub-field is collapsed in the control panel.
-`prefixEnabled` | The error message for the Prefix sub-field.
+`prefixEnabled` | Whether the Prefix sub-field is enabled in the control panel.
 `firstNameLabel` | The label for the First Name sub-field.
 `firstNamePlaceholder` | The placeholder for the First Name sub-field.
 `firstNameDefaultValue` | The default value for the First Name sub-field.
 `firstNameRequired` | Whether the First Name sub-field should be required.
 `firstNameErrorMessage` | The error message for the First Name sub-field.
 `firstNameCollapsed` | Whether the First Name sub-field is collapsed in the control panel.
-`firstNameEnabled` | The error message for the First Name sub-field.
+`firstNameEnabled` | Whether the First Name sub-field is enabled in the control panel.
 `middleNameLabel` | The label for the Middle Name sub-field.
 `middleNamePlaceholder` | The placeholder for the Middle Name sub-field.
 `middleNameDefaultValue` | The default value for the Middle Name sub-field.
 `middleNameRequired` | Whether the Middle Name sub-field should be required.
 `middleNameErrorMessage` | The error message for the Middle Name sub-field.
 `middleNameCollapsed` | Whether the Middle Name sub-field is collapsed in the control panel.
-`middleNameEnabled` | The error message for the Middle Name sub-field.
+`middleNameEnabled` | Whether the Middle Name sub-field is enabled in the control panel.
 `lastNameLabel` | The label for the Last Name sub-field.
 `lastNamePlaceholder` | The placeholder for the Last Name sub-field.
 `lastNameDefaultValue` | The default value for the Last Name sub-field.
 `lastNameRequired` | Whether the Last Name sub-field should be required.
 `lastNameErrorMessage` | The error message for the Last Name sub-field.
 `lastNameCollapsed` | Whether the Last Name sub-field is collapsed in the control panel.
-`lastNameEnabled` | The error message for the Last Name sub-field.
+`lastNameEnabled` | Whether the Last Name sub-field is enabled in the control panel.

 ## Number